jagprog5/dev-guide/README.md

 [pitfalls](https://en.wiktionary.org/wiki/footgun#:~:text=footgun%20(plural%20footguns),shoot%20themselves%20in%20the%20foot.):

  - throwing an exception while unwinding the stack crashes the program
- - implicit control flow which the caller might not handle (should be explicit)
+ - the caller might forget to handle implicit control flow (should be explicit)
- - complicates the object lifecycle.
-Creating a [partially constructed](https://rollbar.com/blog/throw-exceptions-in-cpp-constructors/) object is dangerous
+ - complicates the object lifecycle; creating a [partially constructed](https://rollbar.com/blog/throw-exceptions-in-cpp-constructors/) object is dangerous
  - don't forget that move ctors should always be noexcept!